docstomarkdown/docstomarkdown.github.io/src/content/post/merge-multiple-google-docs-into-one.md

 ## Managing Large Documents

-The Merge Docs Pro add-on includes a Large File mode, which is useful when merging large documents containing a substantial amount of text, images, and other media.
+The Merge Docs Pro add-on includes a *Large File mode*, which is useful when merging large documents containing a substantial amount of text, images, and other media.
 When using Large File mode, each document is given a maximum of 6 minutes to be copied to the target document, as this is the maximum time allowed for a function to run in [Google Apps Script](https://developers.google.com/apps-script).

 However, there is no limit to the number of documents you can merge at once.
-You can choose to merge any number of documents and use Large File mode when the input documents are too large to be read and merged efficiently.
+You can choose to merge any number of documents and use *Large File mode* when the input documents are too large to be read and merged efficiently.

 To read more about the apps script quota, visit the [quotas page](https://developers.google.com/apps-script/guides/services/quotas).